 Cooking the Diaspora:

-At Our Mothers’ Kitchens we (re)introduce participants to the depths + flavors of the African diaspora through the trifecta: rice + beans - greens - herbs + spices.
-Through exploring the many iterations, recipes and traditions surrounding these three foods, we celebrate + honor the many facets of blackness.
+At Our Mothers’ Kitchens we (re)introduce participants to the depths + flavors of the African diaspora through our kitchen essentials: rice + beans - greens - herbs + spices.
+Through exploring the many iterations, recipes and traditions surrounding these foods, we celebrate + honor the many facets of blackness.

 Rice + Beans

 “Most people associate rice with Asia.
 But rice is also of African origin. [...]
 An oral tradition claims that an African woman introduced rice [to the Americas] by hiding grains in her hair.
 The precious seeds escaped detection and this, they explain, is how rice came to be planted.”

 Judith A. Carney, ‘With Grains in Her Hair’: Rice in Colonial Brazil